kvz/fakefile/README.md

 ## Use

 After installing you can type `mak<TAB><TAB>` for [autocompletion](http://davidalger.com/development/bash-completion-on-os-x-with-brew/), and Fakefile quickly enumerates any npm scripts in your `package.json` and presents these.
-It does this `make` at runtime, so it won't need any maintenance as your project changes its npm scripts.
+It does this at runtime, so it won't need any maintenance as your project changes its npm scripts.

 Run `make test` and the command is passed onto `npm run test` that should do the lower-level plumbing.

 Makefiles can't handle `:` characters well so it will offer `npm run build:production` to you as `make build-production`.

 ## Install

+You could save Fakefile's [`Makefile`](Makefile) into your project root, and that's that.

+Alternatively, you can use the npm installer:

 ```bash
 npm install --save-exact fakefile